 Red Tag 57, for Political Mail, should be used for any political campaign mailing by a registered candidate, campaign committee or committee of a political party.

 This tag also can be used for a political message mailing by a political action committee (PAC), a super PAC or other organizations engaging in issue advocacy or voter mobilization.

 Green Tag 191 should only be used to identify ballot mail addressed for domestic or international delivery.

 If you handle mail, follow these tips to ensure Political Mail and Election Mail are properly processed and delivered:

 • Use Tag 57 to properly identify, document and process Political Mail using your facility’s Political Mail log.

-• Use Tag 191 to identify ballot mail, including sample ballots, and document this mail through your facility’s Election Mail log.
-All ballot mail is time-sensitive and should be processed and delivered within USPS standards for items with paid postage.
+• Use Tag 191 to identify ballot mail and document this mail through your facility’s Election Mail log.
+All ballot mail is time-sensitive and should be processed and delivered expeditiously.

-• If you encounter Political Mail or Election Mail that isn’t identified with a tag, enter the mail information into the appropriate log and report the problem to your local Election Mail or Political Mail coordinator as soon as possible.
+• If you encounter Political Mail or ballot mail that isn’t identified with a tag, enter the mail information into the appropriate log and report the untagged mail to your local Election Mail or Political Mail coordinator as soon as possible.